1984Doc/AI-Scribe/README.md

 - 2024-03-17 - updated `client.py` to allow for `OpenAI` token access when `GPT` button is selected.
 A prompt will show to allow for scrubbing of any personal health information.

-- 2024-03-28 - updated `client.py` to allow for `Whisper` to run locally when set to True in the settings.
+- 2024-03-28 - updated `client.py` to allow for `Whisper` to run locally when set to `True` in the settings.

-- 2024-03-29 - added `Scrubadub` to be used to remove personal information prior to OpenAI token access.
+- 2024-03-29 - added `Scrubadub` to be used to remove personal information prior to `OpenAI` token access.

 ## Setup

 Example instructions for running on a single machine:

 I will preface that this will run slowly if you are not using a GPU but will demonstrate the capability.
-If you have an NVidia RTX-based card, the below instructions can be modified using `Koboldcpp.exe` rather than `koboldcpp_nocuda.exe`.
+If you have an **NVidia RTX**-based card, the below instructions can be modified using `Koboldcpp.exe` rather than `koboldcpp_nocuda.exe`.

 Install `Python` `3.10.9` [HERE](https://www.python.org/downloads/release/python-3109/).  (if the hyperlink doesn't work https://www.python.org/downloads/release/python-3109/).
-Make sure you click the checkbox to select "Add Python to Path."
+Make sure you click the checkbox to select "`Add Python to Path`".

 Press `Windows key` + `R`, you can run the command line by typing `cmd`.
 Copy/type the following, running each line by pressing `Enter`: